sumn2u/learn-javascript/en/functions/set-interval.md

 # Set Interval
 The set Interval method is a method used to call a function and add a delay time to it, in milliseconds,  before the function will run again.
-For example, if you're making a function that generates a random color, you can use `setInterval()` to say how long the computer has to wait before the function generates another color.
+For example, if you're making a function that generates a random color, you can use `setInterval()` to say how long the computer has to wait before the function runs again and generates another color.
 This is useful in making functions repeat.

-The first parameter in the method is the name of the function your setting an interval to, the second parameter is for how long the interval will be.
-You can add extra parameters in case you want to add the parameters for the function.
+The first parameter in the method is the name of the function you're setting an interval to, the second parameter is for how long the interval will be.
+You can add extra parameters in case you want to add the parameters of a function.

 As another simple example, let's create a function called `repeatSaying` where it says "And again!" every 2 seconds in the [console](https://javascript.sumankunwar.com.np/en/exercises/console.html).